Dario Šimić: International career

+On 16 September 2008, Šimić announced his retirement from international football after being a Croatian international footballer for 12 1/2 years.

 Personal life

 Šimić is a devout Catholic and organizes pilgrimages.
 He is the owner of Aquaviva company.
 He married Jelena Medić in 2000 with whom he has sons Roko, Viktor, Nikolas and David, the latter of whom has Down syndrome.

 He is the older brother of Josip Šimić and a distant relative of Herzegovinian hajduk Andrijica Šimić.